-During the past decade, it has been increasingly recognized that chronic opioid consumption can result in esophageal motility disorders, and this association has been accurately named opioid-induced esophageal dysfunction (OIED) (5).
+During the past decade there has been an increasing recognition that chronic opioid consumption can result in esophageal motility disorders, and this association has been accurately named Opioid-Induced esophageal dysfunction (OIED)(5).
 Although an increasingly recognized condition, OIED has been mostly described in American studies, and data on the impact of this new entity in Europe is lacking.

-The aim of this study was to analyze the prevalence of chronic opioid consumption in patients referred for esophageal motility testing to a European center, to describe the associated clinical characteristics, and to assess the potential contribution of opioid consumption to the identification of esophageal motility disorders.
+The aim of this study was to analyze the prevalence of chronic opioid consumption in patients referred for esophageal motility testing in a European center and to describe the clinical characteristics and the potential contribution of opioids consumption in the detection of esophageal motility disorders.